CMSgov/bluebutton-site-static/_posts/2018-05-04-Installing-a-Nodejs-client-application.md

 After establishing a virtual server, ssh to the server and
 ```
 sudo /bin/bash
-yum install -y nodejs
+yum install -y nodejs npm
 node -v
 npm -v
 ```
-For help installing on other platforms check out:
+**For help installing on other platforms check out:**
 <a href="https://nodejs.org/en/download/package-manager/" target="_blank">Installing Node.js via package manager</a>.

 After installing Node.js the next step is to create a folder for the client code and pull the latest version of that from GitHub.